Structural Rules in Natural Deduction with Alternatives

 The key result of this paper is that the two principles that introduce kinds of irrelevance to natural deduction proofs: (a) the rule of explosion (from a contradiction, anything follows); and (b) the structural rule of vacuous discharge; are shown to be two sides of a single coin, in the same way that they correspond to the structural rule of weakening in the sequent calculus.
 The paper also includes a discussion of assumption classes, and how they can play a role in treating additive connectives in substructural natural deduction.

-This paper is to appear in the Bulletin of the Section of Logic.
+This paper appears in a special issue of the Bulletin of the Section of Logic on Bilateralism and Proof-Theoretic Semantics.

 download pdf